Frequently asked questions

 +

-The Obesity Treatment Modules Educational Series provides practical tools designed for HCPs and their office staff who want to learn how to provide quality care for their patients with obesity.
+The Obesity Treatment Modules Educational Series provides practical tools designed for health care professionals and their office staff who want to learn how to provide quality care for their patients with obesity.
 In this series, Dr. Robert Kushner and Dr. Michael Kaplan will walk you through strategies and tips for diagnosing and discussing obesity with your patients, covering topics such as billing and coding documentation, motivational interviewing, goal setting, building a weight-management plan, and addressing weight plateau and weight regain.

 Choose a module and get started